The entropy of Lyapunov-optimizing measures of some matrix cocycles: Introduction

 We remark that for one-step cocycles, the values $\lambda_1^\top(\sA)$ and $\lambda_1^\bot(\sA)$ can be alternatively defined in a more elementary way (without speaking of measures) as:

 (see \autoref{ss:alternative}).

 The numbers $\varrho^\top(\sA) \coloneqq e^{\lambda^\top_1(\sA)}$ and $\varrho^\bot(\sA) \coloneqq e^{\lambda^\bot_1(\sA)}$ are called \emph{joint spectral radius} and \emph{joint spectral subradius} and constitute an active topic of research: see \cite{Jungers_book}.
-Let us remark that that the joint spectral radius is always a continuous function of the matrices, while the continuity of the joint spectral subradius is far from automatic and is related to domination: see \cite{BMo}.
+Let us remark that that the joint spectral radius is always a continuous function of the matrices, while the joint spectral subradius is not; in fact discontinuities of the latter are related to a lack of domination: see \cite{BMo}.